RamunasAdamonis/software-design-lecture-2022-examples/README.md

 Welcome!
-Here examples used in lecturs of software design 2022.
+Here examples used in lectures of software design 2022.
 Each lecture is in separate branch